dysemjay/dys-server-guide/guide.md

   Sets the name of the server

 * `sv_pure <-1, 0, 1, or 2>` Default: 0
   Determines to what extent a client will be permitted to use files that differ from those included with the vanilla game.
 The behavior of the ConVar seems bugged in many ways.
-It appears that values 1, and 2 cause equivalent behavior to 0: From a client perspective, it is possible to use non-whitelisted custom content, and sv_pure will actually be reported as 0.
+It appears that values 1, and 2 cause equivalent behavior to 0: from a client perspective, it is possible to use non-whitelisted custom content, and sv_pure will actually be reported as 0.
 More information regarding its behavior can be found in the known bugs section.

   -1: No restrictions on clientside files.
 Apply no rules.
    0: Minimal restriction on clientside files.
 Apply rules in `<Name of server directory>/dystopia/cfg/trusted_keys_base.txt`.